digicademy-chf/chf_map/Documentation/Introduction/Index.rst

 extension uses Leaflet to display maps on the web, which automatically translates geographic coordinates to a Pseudo-Mercator projection (EPSG 3857).
 Map resources can also be made available as GeoJSON as the extension's data model is based on this standard.
+The extension is part of the Cultural Heritage Framework (CHF), which provides additional functionality such as glossary entries, bibliographic references, and various additional data models.

 ..  attention::

-    The extension does not currently include a generic frontend template.
-To use it, you may thus need (someone with) knowledge of how templating works in TYPO3.
+    The extension is not final yet.
+A lot of things may still change over the coming months.

 ..  _screenshots: